 Critics have long argued that literary realism and naturalism invest in the question of their own representativeness, a point that has usually been made with reference to the influence of the natural sciences on these modes of writing.
-Early theorists and practitioners of American literary realism argue for the need to turn away from the idealism of the prewar period, and instead represent the world “as it is,” which, for some, depends upon a scientific worldview committed to quantitative exactitude and proportionality.
+Early theorists and practitioners of American literary realism argue for the need to turn away from idealism, and instead represent the world “as it is,” which, for some, depends upon a scientific worldview committed to quantitative exactitude and proportionality.
 Aesthetically, this attempt to avoid misrepresentation reached its apogee in what is often described as the pessimistic determinism of literary naturalism.
 I extend this longstanding critical discussion about the role of the sciences in the literary representation of the world to the increasing authority of statistics as a mode of knowledge that undergirds multiple scientific discourses, and one that rapidly achieves both prestige and popular authority during this period as a way to better know the natural world and society.
-The statistical imagination offered authors and other intellectuals new ways of thinking about the relationship between individuals and society.
+During the long nineteenth century, the statistical imagination offered authors a new way of thinking about the relationship between the individual and society.